Privve

 the problem

-There is no platfrom currently avalible for real estate buyers and sellers to complete the contract process and purchase/sell a home without the need for a real estate agent.
+There is currently no platform available that allows real estate buyers and sellers to complete the contract process and buy or sell a home without the need for a real estate agent.

 the goal

-Design a responsive web application for buyers and seller that combines all the tools and processes real estate agents currently use.
+Design a responsive web application for buyers and sellers that consolidates all the tools and processes currently used by real estate agents.

 pain points